 In his bo Turning Points, Mark Noll quotes from St. Benedict’s instructions on selecting an abbot.
 As I read it, I thought that it is very applicable to church leaders in any generation so I thought I would it here.

 9s Recently I received an invitation from a missionary friend to a meeting to the results from a recent trip.
 The event will be hosted by a church we previously attended.
-While I would like to support my friend, I am not welcome to attend any event at […]
+While I would like to support my friend, I am not welcome to attend any event at that […]

 I have read a lot of self help articles about being a good leader.
 But most of them have it all wrong.
 Why can I say that?
 It is because most people have a wrong view of what it takes to become a leader.